Camille-Bretagnon/ft_ls/README.md

 options : -laRtu

--- : end of options (ex : ./ft_ls -a -- -l _ will display stats for file -l)
+-- : end of options (ex : ./ft_ls -a -- -l _ displays stats for file -l)